IfyDevelopers/IfyApi/README.md

 ```

 ***
-❗ If you find any bug or want to suggest something new, please contact [issues](https://github.com/IfyDevelopers/IfyApi/issues) or write directly to mail@ifydev.xyz ❗
+❗If you find any bug or want to suggest something new, please contact [issues](https://github.com/IfyDevelopers/IfyApi/issues) or write directly to mail@ifydev.xyz❗
 ***